By Jennifer Giustra-Kozek, LPC, NCC

 Most disease is preventable and related to nutrition, yet doctors today do not know the science of how healthy food heals the body.
 Nor do they see the impact “fake” food, pesticides, and toxic chemicals have on our health.
 According to the Journal of Clinician Nutrition, most graduating medical students continue to rate their nutrition preparation as inadequate.
 According to Michael Greger, M.D.
 FACLM, a physician and internationally recognized professional speaker on some important public health issues, medical students are still getting fewer than 20 hours of nutrition education over four years, and even most of that has limited clinical relevance.Jackie’s Note: here is a printable list of 30 ways to help your kids!

-#8 Allopathic M.D.s Do Not Heal Autoimmune Disorders
+#8 Allopathic M.D.s Masking Autoimmune Disorders, Not Healing

 #9 Insurance Companies Do Not Cover Important Healing Treatments and Therapies